 Complain or appeal about access to information

 If you have asked for information and have been refused some or all of it, you should have been told why.
 If you disagree with our reasoning and the decision not to release information you can appeal.
-This applies to all requests for information made under the Freedom of Information Act (FOIA), Environmental Information Regulations (EIR) or Data Protection Act (DPA).
+This applies to all requests for information made under the Freedom of Information Act (FOIA), Environmental Information Regulations (EIR) or Data Protection legislation.

-What are FOIA, EIR and DPA?
+What are FOIA, EIR and Data Protection?

 How to complain